mateusgomes01/peertube-db-schema/minimundo.md

 - A user has an email, created date and a username.
 - A video has a title, created date and a video file.

-- One user may subscribe to many channels.
+- One user may subscribe to many channels and the subscription has a date.
 - One channel may be subscribed by many users.

 - One video can have many comments.